ganeshkj/GitHubPR/README.md

 # GitHubPR
-TO provide an overview of GitHub pull requests and status
+To provide an overview of GitHub pull requests and status